 Wishing someone "Happy Black History Month" in February might have once been as offbeat as dropping a badly timed meme.
 Today, it’s a rallying call to celebrate a legacy too monumental to ignore.
-This month, Bellevue honors Black History Month with events that pack impact and insight as we sharpen our focus on this year's theme: Black labor—a subject with as much gravity as it has nuance.
+This year, we honor "A Century of Black History Commemorations" marking 100 years since Dr. Carter G. Woodson launched the first iteration of one in 1926.
+Focusing on the evolution and impact of Black history commemorations over the last century, Bellevue is proud to honor how public remembrance and study of Black history has shaped identity, education, and cultural understanding.

 2. The Bellevue Collection: Celebrating Black Excellence Through The Lens of Fashion